-Sriracha Beer Mac N Cheese (15-mintues Stove Top)
+Sriracha Beer Mac N Cheese (15-minutes Stove Top)

 These photos were taken at the beginning of a power outage that lasted two days.

-Luckily, the light from my window was filtering through breaking storm clouds in a eerie but beautiful way that made it possible to shoot the macaroni I’d finish making by candle light.
+Luckily, the light from my window was filtering through breaking storm clouds in an eerie but beautiful way that made it possible to shoot the macaroni I’d finish making by candlelight.
 It also tastes fantastic in the dark, although the gorgeous slightly pink hue of the Sriracha cheese sauce is lost in the low light, it didn’t matter.

 So today, as the lights flickered back on, I’m thankful.
 I’m grateful for warmth, electricity, and the ability to cook again.
 Tonight I’ll raise a pint to the fact that I almost never have to go without, and in the grand scheme of the world today that makes me fortunate.